Violation of the "information-disturbance relationship" in finite-time quantum measurements: Conclusion

 The violation of the ``information-disturbance relationship" may have links with quantum non-locality and non-Markovian quantum dynamics of states that do not necessarily evolve via a completely positive, trace preserving dynamical maps.
-This studies identifies (although not conclusively) that a possible pathway for violation of this relationship may occur when gain in information exceeds disturbance between two states via non-Markovian processes.
-Further scrutiny of the intricate links between these entities require mathematically rigorous approaches \cite{anand} and experimental verifications, however the results here have wider implications for exploiting the subtleties of the Uncertainty Principle.
+This study identifies (though not conclusively) that a possible pathway for violation of this relationship may occur when gain in information exceeds disturbances between two states via non-Markovian processes.
+Further scrutiny of the intricate links between these entities require mathematically rigorous approaches \cite{anand} and experimental verifications, however the results obtained in this study have wider implications for exploiting the subtleties of the Uncertainty Principle in multipartite systems.
 Cryptographic technologies specify that eavesdroppers can be detected as a result of disturbances caused by their measuring activities.
 The results obtained here indicates that eavesdroppers can remain undetected in some instances (when positivity of the density matrix of the observed system is violated).
+These ideas may be further extended to the development of sensitive quantum probes of fragile material systems, involving single atoms and molecules, and including living tissue matter.

 Lastly, this study shows that the joint examination of several entities (non-locality, non-Markovianity, negative quantum discord) is needed in investigations involving quantum measurements of optics and nanostructure systems \cite{hall,titt}.
 The possibility that an analogous ``information-disturbance relationship" may be violated in light-harvesting systems \cite{l1,l2,l3,13b,l4} is an area for future investigation of systems which display exceptionally high efficiencies of energy transfer processes.